oidebrett/agent-starter/README.md

 ### Company Lookup Tool
 Researches prospect companies based on email domain to understand industry, size, and needs.

+### Web Search Tool (MCP - Optional)
+When configured with `MCP_BEARER_TOKEN`, the agent gains access to real-time web search capabilities via the Model Context Protocol (MCP).
+This allows the AI agent to:
+- Search for current company information and news
+- Discover recent industry trends and developments
+- Find additional context about prospects beyond basic domain inference
+- Validate assumptions with real-time data

+The MCP integration is **optional** - the workflow will continue to function with basic company lookup if MCP is not configured.
+When available, the AI agent can strategically decide when to use web search for enhanced research.

+**How it works:**
+1. The workflow creates an MCP client connection to the NLWeb search server
+2. Web search tools are dynamically added to the agent's tool collection
+3. The AI agent can use these tools alongside existing tools (product catalog, sales manager, etc.)
+4. The MCP connection is automatically closed after the recommendation is generated

 ## Learn More